You are here

 The transparent design of Klarman Hall allows it to honor Goldwin Smith Hall while clearly being of its own historical period.
 As noted architectural critic Paul Goldberger has said, the design engages Goldwin Smith "in an appropriate formal dialogue" that does not mimic or confuse the original ordering principles of the building, thus successfully meeting the standard for historic preservation.

-Q: What effect will the building have on the Arts Quad?
+Q: What effect does the building have on the Arts Quad?

-A: Klarman Hall will provide access to the Arts Quad without being visible from the Arts Quad.
-It will be located behind Goldwin Smith on East Avenue, with a roof lower than Goldwin Smith's, an architectural solution that respects the beauty of both Goldwin Smith and the Arts Quad.
+A: Klarman Hall provides access to the Arts Quad without being visible from the Arts Quad.
+It is located behind Goldwin Smith on East Avenue, with a roof lower than Goldwin Smith's, an architectural solution that respects the beauty of both Goldwin Smith and the Arts Quad.

-Q: Will there be access between Goldwin Smith and the building?
+Q: Is there access between Goldwin Smith and the building?

 A: Yes, on the ground, first, and second floors.

-Q: Will there be a place to eat in Klarman Hall?
+Q: Is there a place to eat in Klarman Hall?

-A: A large café will be housed in the lower level of the rotunda of Goldwin Smith, where Career Services and Advising are now located.
-The rotunda will be modified to open into the atrium in Klarman Hall.
-This new café location will have expanded seating and a barista serving espresso, lattes, and more..
+A: The cafe at Klarman Hall opens into the atrium in Klarman Hall.
+This new café location has expanded seating and a barista serving espresso, lattes, and more.

 A: The building includes approximately 124 spaces the size of a faculty office.
 These spaces are organized in groups of three to align with the structural grid of the building and to allow flexibility in converting spaces from one use to another.
 These modules could include single faculty offices or could be combined to provide department offices, meeting rooms or conference rooms.